chrislevn/VaxPass/README.md

 ## Description:
 A cross-platform application to help you store your vaccination record and get approved anywhere you go.
 All of your data is secured with crypto technology.
 This project is a part of Techpoint's S.O.S Challenge 2021.

+Our solution is an app that serves as a health passport to prove vaccination while also keeping data secure.
+Our app contains a secure blockchain powered by Ethereum that encrypts user's information, while also being accessible on any platform.

 ## Installation:
 1. Clone the repo and go to the directory
 2. Run the following: